darafferty/rapthor/docs/source/strategy.rst

         Boolean flag that determines whether the check for self-calibration convergence should be done for this cycle.

     convergence_ratio
         Float that sets the minimum ratio of the current image noise to the previous image noise above which selfcal is considered to have converged (must be in the range 0.5 -- 2).
-A check is also done for the image dynamic range, where the ratio of the current to previous value must be below 1 / ``convergence_ratio``.
-Selfcal is considered to have converged only if both of these conditions are met.
+A check is also done for the image dynamic range and number of sources, where the ratio of the current to previous value must be below 1 / ``convergence_ratio``.
+Selfcal is considered to have converged only if all of these conditions are met.

     divergence_ratio
         Float that sets the minimum ratio of the current image noise to the previous image noise above which selfcal is considered to have diverged (must be > 1).